fwinkelbauer/chunkyard/README.md

 ## Publish

 - Update `CHANGELOG.md` and add a new version header
-- Run `./make.sh release` to create a git tagged commit containing the latest version found in `CHANGELOG.md`
+- Run `./make.sh release` to create a tagged commit containing the latest version found in `CHANGELOG.md`
 - Run `git push --follow-tags`